gintsmurans/staticphp/README.md

 ### Example app

-[This](http://staticphp-example.gm.lv/) is a simple todo example application based on sessions and memcached.
+[A simple todo application](http://staticphp-example.gm.lv/) based on sessions and memcached.
 To view the source, checkout the "example" branch.

 ### Basic Nginx configuration